About the 1927 Chevrolet Two-Door Coach

 Having stored it for decades, it was given a complete restoration and repainted in 2005 and driven thousands of miles.
 These Chevy 4-cylinder engines run dependably and have a surprising amount of pep!

-The 1927 Chevrolet Two-Door Coach was a popular car model produced by the Chevrolet division of General Motors from 1927 to 1934.
+The 1927 Chevrolet Two-Door Coach was a popular car model produced by the Chevrolet division of General Motors.
+The year 1927 was the first year in which Chevrolet outsold Ford as well, since Ford was retooling its facilities from Model T to Model A production.
 The Two-Door Coach was a two-door sedan that was designed to be an affordable and reliable car for everyday use.

-The Two-Door Coach had a simple and functional design, with a steel body and a spacious interior that could accommodate up to five passengers.
-The car was also equipped with hydraulic brakes, which were a new feature for Chevrolet at the time.
+The Two-Door Coach had a simple and functional design, with a wood frame covered with a steel body and a spacious interior that could accommodate up to five passengers.

 The 1927 Chevrolet Two-Door Coach was a popular car in its day, with over 300,000 units sold in the United States.
 Today, it is considered a classic car and is highly sought after by collectors and vintage car enthusiasts.
 Its simple yet timeless design and reliable performance have helped it to maintain its popularity among car enthusiasts for many years.